bhassell27/517-hassell-zelda/README.md

 I can't forget to mention the mask and time travel mechanics.
 Complete brilliance.

+### Why it Doesn't

+The two main criticism I have for *Majora's Mask* are lack of guidance and under-utitilized masks.
+You're on a time limit to beat the game, and a lack of guidance can make things feel really daunting and frustrating.
+As far as the masks go, some are very useful throughout the course of the entire playthrough while others are only useful for one or two moments.
+It's really limiting to the mechanic if so many of the masks only have one use case.

 ## 1. *The Legend of Zelda: Breath of the Wild*

 ![Breath of the Wild wide shot](/images/breath-of-the-wild.jpg)